projectyotta/ExcelGraphsWithVaibhav/README.md

 Microsoft Excel doesn't get the kind of credit that it honestly deserves.
 This was a 2 AM happy me drunk idea, where my love for Excel was overflowing.

-Manufactured raw data which I think accurately models how one of my friend behaves, and then graphed them using MS Excel 2007.
+Manufactured raw data which I think accurately models how one of my friend behaves, and then graphed them using MS Excel.

 #ExcelLove